nickeopti/PiLapse/README.md

      + Type in the IP-address of the Pi, as an URL in your webbrowser on your regular computer (requires you to be on the same local network as the Pi)
      + If you see an ugly webpage named `Apache2 Debian Default Page`, that says `It works!`, then it, well, works

+## SFTP
+As SSH is already enabled on the Pi, you just need a client on your regular computer to access the filesystem of the Pi remotely.
+Several different clients exists, but here is instructions for using FileZilla:
+ + Download and install [FileZilla Client](https://filezilla-project.org/download.php?type=client) on your regular computer
+ + Once successfully installed, go to `File -> Site Manager...` and click `New Site`
+ + Type in the IP-address of the Pi as `Host` and leave `Port` blank
+     + You can determine the Pi's IP-address by typing `hostname -I` and hit `Enter` on the Pi
+ + Set `Logon Type` to `Normal`
+ + `User` is `pi`
+ + `Password` is `raspberry`, unless you have actively changed it
+ + Click `Connect` and wait
+ + You should now see your own computer's filesystem to the bottom left and the Pi's filesystem to the rigth
+     + Navigate into folders by double-clicking on them, and go back 'up' the filetree by doubleclicking on `..`
+     + Copy a file from either computer by double-clicking on the file, and it will automatically be copied to the other machine.
+It will be copied into the currently shown folder on the other machine.
+This works both ways